 This publication has been produced with support from the National Sea Grant College Program, National Oceanic and Atmospheric Administration, U.S. Department of Commerce, under grant number NA 06OAR4170012.
 The views expressed herein do not necessarily reflect the views of NOAA or any of its sub-agencies.
 The U.S. Government is authorized to reproduce and distribute copies for governmental purposes.
 We thank Camm Swift for insightful discussions on California estuaries.
 Christine Lam and Nicolas Hall provided valuable research assistance.
 Beau MacDonald and Henry Thomassen provided significant mapping assistance.
-Robin Grossinger provided assistance in obtaining and interpreting T-sheets.
+We thank Bryant Chesney, Andrea Wolfolk, and Beth Watson for constructive comments on the first revision of this report.
+Robin Grossinger provided assistance in obtaining and interpreting T-sheets and useful comments on the manuscript.
 The UCLA Department of Geography, Benjamin and Gladys Thomas Air Photo Archives facilitated access to valuable collections.
 Modern aerial photographs are Copyright © 2002-2009 Kenneth & Gabrielle Adelman, California Coastal Records Project, www.californiacoastline.org.
 Previous versions of this paper were presented at the 2009 meeting of the California Estuarine Research Society and the Headwaters to Ocean (H20) conferences.